darinz/RAG/app/ai-pdf-chatbot/README.md

 Make sure to set relevant environment variables in your deployment environment.
 In particular, ensure `NEXT_PUBLIC_LANGGRAPH_API_URL` is pointing to your deployed backend URL.

-## Customizing the Agent
+## Customizing

-You can customize the agent on the backend and frontend.
+You can customize the backend and frontend.

 ### Backend